 - Occupational Therapy

 - Educational Psychology

 - Speech and Language Therapy

 - Drama therapy

 - Hearing Impairment

 - Visual Impairment

-- Clinical Psychology
+- CAMHS (including the neurodevelopment team)

+- Vulnerable Pupil's Panel

-- CAMHS (including the neurodevelopment team) - Sutton Tuition and Reintegration Service (STARS) - Merton Medical Education Service (MMES) - The Autism Service
+- Sutton Tuition and Reintegration Service (STARS)

+- Merton Medical Education Service (MMES)

+- The Autism Service

 Once an assessment has been taken place the professional who conducted the assessment will produce a report and will contact the parents/carers of that student to explain their findings.
 This may be via a phone call or a meeting, which if necessary, the school can facilitate.
 A student may be added to the SEND register based on the content of these reports.
 If that is the case, the Learning Support Department will ensure that this is completed by at least the beginning of the next academic term.
+The Learning Support Department will review any recommendations made and implement those that are appropriate, where resources allow.